 I grew up in genteel poverty in south L.A. county.
-We had two pianos (an upright and a baby grand -- I never learned to play either, sadly), a quite extensive library of decaying literature and medical texts (most of which I never read), an absurd amount of china that kept being destroyed in earthquakes, and regular stints without water or power.
-My father died when I was six, causing my mother to collapse into state of deep depression (and compulsive hoarding and crossword-puzzle-playing), only mitigated by surprisingly heavy cannabis use given her fixed income.
+We had two pianos (an upright and a baby grand -- I never learned to play either, sadly), a quite extensive library of decaying literature and medical texts, most of which I never read, a large but progressively diminishing amount of antique china (earthquakes), and regular stints without water or power.
+My father died when I was six, and then my mom became depressed for about 20 years.

 She took me out of school after 7th grade with the intention of homeschooling me, which amounted to giving me a copy of Wheelock's Latin and telling me to come back once I knew it.
 You can imagine what I did instead.
 That lasted until what would have been my sophomore year of high school, at which point she panicked and enrolled me in a dubious independent study program run out of an office building in Long Beach.

 I managed to get out when I was 19.
 My family had spent a few months in San Francisco while my father was undergoing cancer treatments, and my memories of that time -- the happiest of my life until that point -- together with Berkeley being the best school that it was possible to transfer to led me to move to the Bay Area.
-As I'm sure anyone partially raised by a mix of Eastern European ethnic nationalists on strategy game message boards and sci-fi-obsessed shut-in cat ladies on online question-and-answer column message boards and then thrust into the big callous world could tell you, it was an awkward time, but I made more good friends than bad ones.
+After so long at home (and later commuting to a JC) and being partially raised by crazy people on internet message boards, my time at Cal was, socially speaking, my freshman year in high school through my senior year in college compressed into two years, and just as cringe-worthy as you'd imagine, but I made more good friends than bad ones.

 I lived in a little village near the Black Sea coast of the Republic of Georgia (in Guria province).
 I mostly taught K-12 English, although I also did a good deal of university lecturing, human rights education, and rural development work.
 I built a road with stone from the ruins of a collective farm, drank copiously from the horns of various animals at more all-night Georgian feasts than I can count, stayed in a refugee camp, explored cave cities, talked to a few ambassadors and Hillary Clinton, and caught parasites while climbing mountains.
 It was cool.